ehmiiz/hugofancyblog/content/cv/index.md

 - I've had dogs my whole life and currently have a Finnish Lapphund
 - I'm a house owner
 - I love both hardware and software
-- I love nature and have been a sportsfishermen as far back as I can remember
+- I love nature and have been a sport fishermen for as long as I can remember
-- I've competed in Strongman events and i've been doing strength training since 2015
+- I've competed in Strongman events and I've been doing strength training since 2015
 - I'm a gamer
-- I'm a hoby Software developer (python, c#, PowerShell)
+- I'm a hoby Software developer (C#, PowerShell)
 - I love to read books
 - I love self improvement
 - I am currently employed